 The National Guitar Summer Workshop

-In 1984, David and Barbara Smolover of Lakeside, CT founded the National Guitar Summer Workshop (NGSW).
-(It was a time when you could go into a bank with a 1-page business plan and get a loan.)
-The idea was to create a summer program for all levels and styles of guitar, from rock to blues to classical to jazz to acoustic.
+In 1984, David and Barbara Smolover of Lakeside, Connecticut founded the National Guitar Summer Workshop (NGSW).
+It was a time when you could go into a bank with a one-page business plan and get a loan, and the idea was to create a summer program for all levels of players and all styles of music, from rock and blues to classical, jazz and acoustic.
+The curriculum quickly expanded to include courses in bass, drums, keyboards, voice, songwriting, theory and technology.

-The curriculum quickly expanded to include courses in bass, drums, keyboards, voice, songwriting, theory, and technology.
-A central part of the experience from the start were the Master Workshops with many of the world’s leading musicians including Chet Atkins, Pat Metheny, Steve Vai, Zakk Wylde, Yngwie Malmsteen, Trey Anastasio and Mike Gordon of Phish (both are Workshop alum), Jim Hall, David Russell, John Scofield, Michael Hedges, Jordon Rudes and John Petrucci (Dream Theater), Larry Coryell, Leo Kottke, the Assad Brothers, Buddy Guy, Leslie West (Mountain), Marty Friedman (Megadeth) and many, many others.
+A central part of the experience from the start were the Master Workshops, in which many of the world’s leading musicians gave lessons and their artistic input, among them Chet Atkins, Pat Metheny, Steve Vai, Zakk Wylde, Yngwie Malmsteen, Jim Hall, David Russell, John Scofield, Michael Hedges, Jordon Rudes and John Petrucci (Dream Theater), Larry Coryell, Leo Kottke, The Assad Brothers, Buddy Guy, Leslie West (Mountain), Marty Friedman (Megadeth) and Trey Anastasio and Mike Gordon of Phish (both of whom are Workshop alums).

 (by David Smolover)